Education • Extraction Basics • GoMushroom

 Temperature affects extraction by changing the solubility of compounds and the rate at which they move into the liquid.

+Higher temperatures often improve extraction efficiency, as many compounds dissolve more readily and transfer into the solvent more quickly.
 On the other hand, excessively high temperatures can increase the degradation of more sensitive compounds.
 Extraction therefore always involves a balance between efficiency and stability.

 Why Is Concentration Often Needed After Extraction?

-Although larger volumes of solvent often improve extraction yield, they also produce a more dilute extract.
-For this reason, part of the liquid is frequently removed after extraction to obtain a more concentrated final product.
+Concentration is often necessary because extraction typically takes place in larger volumes of solvent.
+Although larger volumes often improve extraction yield, they also produce a more dilute extract — for this reason, part of the liquid is frequently removed after extraction to obtain a more concentrated final product.
+This step is usually followed by filtration and removal of solid particles.

 Why Does the Extraction Method Matter?

+The extraction method matters because it directly determines the composition of the final extract.
 Two products from the same raw material can differ considerably if they were prepared under different conditions or with different solvents.

 Extraction is therefore not just a technical production step, but one of the main factors that defines the properties of the final product.